cnapy-org/CNApy/README.md

 Everyone is welcome to contribute to CNApy's development.
 [See our contribution file for general instructions](https://github.com/cnapy-org/CNApy/blob/master/CONTRIBUTING.md).

-Programatically, we use uv [[GitHub]](https://github.com/astral-sh/uv) to install all dependencies and manage our installed Python versions (alternatives, such as using conda or mamba are also possible if uv doesn't work for you).
+Programatically, we use uv [[GitHub]](https://github.com/astral-sh/uv) to install all dependencies and manage our installed Python versions (alternatives, such as using conda or mamba are also possible if uv doesn't work for you although you would have to install all CNApy dependencies manually).

-You can use uv through the following steps:
+You can use uv for CNApy as follows:

-1. Make sure that you have installed uv (uv can be installed under any Python version as uv will manage our Python version later):
+1. Make sure that you have installed uv (*Note*: uv can be installed under any Python version as uv will manage the needed Python version later):

 ```sh
 pip install uv